-3.1.9 Module: Coping style
+3.1.10 Module: Coping style

 To assess the resilience of people who are not part of the workforce, we used nine questions from the Utrecht Coping List Questionnaire (Schreurs et al., 1988) to measure their coping style (i.e. the manner in which they deal with problems and/or unpleasant events).
-These questions were not asked to participants still working.

-3.1.10 Module: Health and well-being
+3.1.11 Module: Health and well-being